aflin/rampart_docs/source/rampart-sql.rst

     CREATE FULLTEXT employees_Bio_text ON employees(Bio)
     WITH WORDEXPRESSIONS ('[\alnum\x80-\xFF]{2,99}');

 The above will match all UTF-8 encoded words.
-It will exclude white space and punctuation.
+It will exclude ASCII white space and punctuation.

-There may also be datasets where the matching of a limited amount of punctuation might be desirable.
+In some cases, there may be datasets where the matching of a limited amount of punctuation is desirable.

 Consider the following small snippit of a C Program that might be cataloged in a full text searchable database: